MMTLukas/ma-respiration/README.md

 - As a developer I want to filter with gaussian filter the values to get reliable data
 - As a developer I want to create a live diagram with the filtered data
-- As a developer I want to calculate the respiratory frequency of the filtered data (- As a developer I want to save the data in the local storage to archive the data)
+- As a developer I want to calculate the respiratory frequency of the filtered data
+- (As a developer I want to save the data in the local storage to archive the data)